labgrid-project/labgrid/doc/getting_started.rst

     usage: labgrid-client [-h] [-x URL] [-c CONFIG] [-p PLACE] [-d] COMMAND ...
     ...

-if the help for labgrid-client does not show up, open an `Issue
+If the help for labgrid-client does not show up, open an `Issue
 <https://github.com/labgrid-project/labgrid/issues>`_.
 If everything was
 successful so far, start by copying the initial example:

 .. code-block:: bash

     $ mkdir ../first_test/
     $ cp examples/shell/* ../first_test/
     $ cd ../first_test/

 Connect your embedded board (raspberry pi, riotboard, …) to your computer and